Proton Beam Radiation Therapy in Treating Younger Patients with Brain Tumors

 - Eastern Cooperative Oncology Group (ECOG) performance status =< 3 or Lansky performance status of >= 30

-- Girls and women of child-bearing potential and men must agree to use adequate contraception (hormonal or barrier method of birth control; abstinence) prior to study entry and for the duration of proton therapy treatment; should a patient become pregnant or suspect she is pregnant while participating in this study, she should inform her treating physician immediately
+- The effects of scatter radiation on the developing human fetus are known to be teratogenic, girls and women of child-bearing potential and men must agree to use adequate contraception (hormonal or barrier method of birth control; abstinence) prior to study entry and for the duration of proton therapy treatment; should a patient become pregnant or suspect she is pregnant while participating in this study, she should inform her treating physician immediately

 - The patient if 18 years or more or a minor’s guardian must have the ability to understand and the willingness to sign a written informed consent document